binaris/functions-examples/python-crud-google-spreadsheet/README.md

 # Python3 CRUD + Google Spreadsheet Integration With Functions
-Create, Read, Update, and Delete entries using a google spreadsheet for storage
+Create, Read, Update, and Delete entries using a Google Sheet for storage

-# What does it do?
-Creates a simple crud service using only binaris functions written in python3.

 # Deploy me!